TypesettingTools/Aegisub/core/readme.txt

 Some notes about the procedure:
 All paths should be added to the global msvc settings or you might encounter some problems.
-This guide assumes Visual Studio 2003 is used, it might work in other versions but it is guaranteed to fail with other compilers due to the avisynth dependency.
+This guide assumes Visual Studio 2003 or 2005 is used, it might work in other versions but it is guaranteed to fail with other compilers due to the avisynth dependency.
 While you can compile most libraries yourself these instructions will assume you want to download precompiled versions whenever possible.
 Also note that in  most other cases where precompiled libraries are available they're unsuitable for use in aegisub.

 Building instructions (dependencies):

-1. Download and install wxWidgets 2.6.x (www.wxwidgets.org, 2.6.2 used when this guide was written).
+1. Download and install wxWidgets 2.8.x (www.wxwidgets.org, 2.8.0 used when this guide was written).
-Open include\wx\msw\setup.h and set WXWIN_COMPATIBILITY_2_4 to 0 and wxUSE_UNICODE to 1.
-To compile the libraries
+Open build\msw\wx.sln, and set the active configuration to "Unicode Debug".
+Compile that.
+After that, set it to "Unicode Release", and also compile that.
-first open the visual studio command prompt and go to build\msw.
-Run "nmake makefile.vc UNICODE=1 BUILD=debug" and then "nmake makefile.vc UNICODE=1 BUILD=release" to generate the libraries required for aegisub.

 Include:
   include